lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 # Deploy and Run

-This project contains 6 executables:
+This project contains many executables:
-* `akkaserver` - Akka Streams implementation of model serving
+* `akkaserver` - Custom stage based Akka Streams implementation of model serving (both Scala and Java)
+* `akkaserverpersistent` - Custom actor based Akka Streams implementation of model serving (both Scala and Java)
-* `naivekafkaserver` - Kafka Streams implementation of model serving using in memory store
+* `naivekafkaserver` - Kafka Streams implementation of model serving using in memory store (both Scala and Java)
-* `standardstorekafkaserver`- Kafka Streams implementation of model serving using key/value store
+* `standardstorekafkaserver`- Kafka Streams implementation of model serving using key/value store (both Scala and Java)
-* `customstorekafkaserver` - Kafka Streams implementation of model serving using custom store
+* `customstorekafkaserver` - Kafka Streams implementation of model serving using custom store (both Scala and Java)
-* `dataprovider` - Data and model publisher
+* `dataprovider` - Data and model publisher.
+This executable contains embedded kakfka server and has to be started first to ensure that Kafka is running.

 Each application can run either locally (on user's machine) or on the server.